The Top 10 Guitars of All Time!

 The Gibson ES-335 was the first commercial arched-top semi-hollow guitar, and to this day it continues to amaze guitarists and music lovers with its distinctive sweet and warm tones.
 The curvy looks and "mickey mouse" ears further add to its likability, making the ES-335 one of the most sought after guitars there is.
 As expected from Gibson, these babies come with a hefty price tag, but you do get what you pay for with topnotch craftsmanship and expressive response.
 Its versatile and dynamic tone is the favorite of many guitar players from various genres - of which Larry Carlton and B.B.
 King is the most popular.
 Semi-hollow bodied guitars started out as a compromise between a solidbody and hollowbodies, but the ES-335 ended up being a distinct and versatile guitar.
 The 50th Anniversary 1960 ES-335TD is priced at 5,645.00.

 The Tele was first introduced as the Esquire and the Broadcaster back in 1950, it was one of the pioneers that influenced modern solid body guitar production.
 It was then renamed to Fender Telecaster and popularized by guitar players like Roy Buchanan and Albert Collins among many others, turning into a staple instrument for country, blues and rock music genres.
 The Tele is known for its bright, warm and cutting guitar tone, thanks to its unique bridge pickup placement and setup that features more windings to produce higher output.
 Although not as versatile as its brother - the Strat, the Telecaster's unique birdge pickup tone is sought after for playing lead parts, while the neck pickup gives you useful cleans and crisp transparent tone.
-The Fender American Standard Telecaster 2012 are currently selling for $1,099.99.
+The Fender American Standard Telecaster 2012 usually sells for about $1,500.
 Get the latest price & reviews at Amazon.com.

 Ibanez Artcore Series